 - You’re ready to adopt a positive attitude

-- You’re ready to teach your kids responsibility
+- And, you’re ready to teach your kids responsibility

 - You want to build a warm family meal atmosphere